Summary: if it’s for navigation, use a link; if it’s for an action, use a button. Then use CSS to make it look like the designs.

 Using the right element for the job is not just about doing the right thing for users of assistive tech like screen readers.
-It’s also about ease of understanding and readability of the code (is it clear what this thing does?) and consistent and clear UX for all users (what will happen when I click / tab / space this?).
+It’s also about ease of understanding and readability of the code (is it clear what this thing does?) and consistent and clear UX for all users (what will happen when we click / Tab / Enter / Space this?).

 Jeremy Keith calls it material honesty: using the right element lets users know what to expect.
-For example: if it looks like a link, I should be able to open it in a new tab, copy the address or bookmark it for later.
-You can’t do that with a bookmark.
+For example: if it looks like a link, we should be able to open it in a new tab, copy the address or bookmark it for later.
+We can’t do that with a button.

 Red flags